Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 The method consists in the identification of trajectories $(t(\xi), \vec x(\xi), \vec p(\xi))$ along which the differential equation becomes ordinary.
 Here $\xi$ is a dummy variable with dimensions of length that tracks the motion of the neutrino/muon along the LOS, spanning from $\xi = 0$ on the crust, to $\xi = L$ at the depth of the detector, which depends on the angle at which neutrinos impinge on the crust, as shown in \cref{fig:sketch-los}.

-The trajectories are found by solving the differential equation for ${\rm d}t/{\rm d}\xi$, ${\rm d}\vec x/{\rm d}\xi$ and ${\rm d}\vec p/{\rm d}\xi$ once equated to the coefficients of the differential operator of the left-hand side.
+The trajectories are found by solving the differential equation obtained by equating ${\rm d}t/{\rm d}\xi$, ${\rm d}\vec x/{\rm d}\xi$ and ${\rm d}\vec p/{\rm d}\xi$ to the respective coefficients of the differential operator of the left-hand side.
 In the system under consideration, such trajectories describe the evolution of time, position and momentum along the LOS.

 For concreteness, fixing a convention to be followed from now on, let us consider a muon with momentum $\vec p \equiv p \, \hat n_p$.
 Assuming that the direction of the momentum $\hat{n}_p$ does not change as the particle travels along $\xi$, the characteristic equations can be written as